PattyFlowers/PattyFlowers.github.io/docs/_posts/2022-08-25-using-the-command-line-intermediate.markdown

 You can see that every line consists of a key-value pair, for example on the first line, it would be `GNOME_TERMINAL_SCREEN=/org/gnome/Terminal/screend0f938ca_4824_460b_80bc_8413291936b9`. `GNOME_TERMINAL_SCREEN` would be the **key** and `/org/gnome/Terminal/screend0f938ca_4824_460b_80bc_8413291936b9` would be the **value**.

 Every single program you run on your computer has access to some of this env vars, which helps it understand the environment it is working in.
 If you want to find any single environmental variable, you can use the command `echo $ENV_VAR` (ENV_VAR reffers to the key we talked about, for example `echo $HOME` or `echo $GNOME_TERMINAL_SCREEN`).

+one of the standard environment variables is `$SHELL`, which gives you the path to the executable of your current shell.
+So if you are not sure of what you are running (bash, zsh, fish can look very similar to one another) you can run `$SHELL --version` which will expand into something like `/bin/zsh --version` or `/bin/bash --version`, which will then give you a full name of the one you're running.

 Unfortunately, environmental variables only last until the end of the current shell session, and then they disappear.
 If we want these variables to be present for all our sessions, we will need to use profile files.